defparam/smuggler/README.md

 And a special thanks to [Ben Sadeghipour](https://www.nahamsec.com/) for beta testing Smuggler and for allowing me to discuss my work at [Nahamcon 2020](https://nahamcon.com)

 ## IMPORTANT
-This tool does not guarentee no false-positives or false-negatives.
+This tool does not guarantee no false-positives or false-negatives.
 Just because a mutation may report OK does not mean there isn't a desync issue, but more importantly just because the tool indicates a potential desync issue does not mean there definitely exists one.
 The script may encounter request processors from large entities (i.e. Google/AWS/Yahoo/Akamai/etc..) that may show false positive results.

 ## Installation